Answers with Authority

-- A collection of over 125 core academic subject, language, and quotations dictionaries providing carefully vetted quick results that users can trust
+A core foundation of 135+ academic subject, language, and quotations dictionaries providing carefully vetted, trusted short-entry content.

-- Full content releases 3 times a year with new titles and updated editions
+- 3 major content releases a year add new titles and editions

-- Collection available by annual subscription to individuals and institutions worldwide
+- Available by annual subscription to individuals and institutions

-- Pick and mix from over 180 in-depth and specialist titles from Oxford’s award-winning Encyclopedias and Companions, and a critical selection of partner publishers’ specialist scholarly works
+200+ in-depth, specialized titles from Oxford’s award-winning Encyclopedias and Companions, and a selection of partner publishers’ scholarly works.

 Visit the Title Lists page to view a complete list of titles available in Oxford Quick Reference and the Oxford Reference Library